containerish/docs/docs/guide/collaborations.md

+---
+lang: en-US
+title: Collaborations
+description: Teams we are collaborating with and contribution details
+---

 # Collaborations

 We are supported by Akash and Skynet.
 We use Akash compute and Skynet storage to fulfill our deployment needs.